Gaesatae

-The Gaesatae or Gaesati (Latin Gaesati, Greek Γαισάται) were a group of Gallic mercenary warriors who lived in the Alps and near the river Rhône in the 3rd century BC.
+The Gaesatae or Gaesati (Latin Gaesati, Greek Γαισάται) were a group of Gallic mercenary warriors who lived in Transalpine regions and near the river Rhône in the 3rd century BC.
 They fought against the Roman Republic at the Battle of Telamon in 225 BC, and later in 221 BC.

 Polybius and Plutarch describe the Gaesatae as mercenaries called in from Transalpine regions by the Insubres and the Boii, who enticed them with promises of considerable plunder.
 They disappear from historical accounts after the campaigns in Cisalpine Gaul, around the time the Allobroges begin to appear in the records.
 Although no ancient author establishes a direct link between the two groups, some scholars have postulated that the Allobroges may be identified as descendants of Gaesatae.

 Apart from these references in the context of the invasions, the Gaesatae are seldom mentioned.
 Strabo and the late Suda lexicon are among the few to treat them as a distinct people instead of a group of warriors.
 However, most scholars theorize that the Gaesatae were not a single ethnic group but rather bands of Gaulish warriors, often from mountainous or less fertile regions, who hired themselves out for warfare.
-Their leaders, referred to as "kings" (using the Greek term basileus), appear mostly as war chiefs motivated by the prospect of spoils.
+Their leaders, referred to as 'kings' by Greek authors (using the term basileus), appear mostly as war chiefs motivated by the prospect of spoils.

 Etymology and name

 The name Gaisatai literally means '(armed) with javelins' or 'spearmen'.
 It derives from the Gaulish noun *gaisos, meaning 'spear, javelin', attested in latin as gaesum.
 Ancient Greek historian Polybius interpreted Gaisatai as meaning 'mercenaries', writing: "[they] called Gaesatae because they serve for hire, this being the proper meaning of the word".
-This translation now widely rejected by modern linguists.
+This translation is widely rejected by modern linguists.

 The name is cognate with the Old Irish gaiscedach ('armed person, warrior, champion'), from gaisced ('weapons, arms'), itself from gáe ('spear, javelin').
 The stem gaisat- can also be found in the Gaulish proper nouns Gaesatus, Gesatus, Gesatius, or Gesatia, as well as in the compound Gesato-rix, meaning 'king-spear', or 'king-javelin'.